The World’s Most Powerful Women: June 20

 Despite this milestone, French politics is far from a gender equality utopia.
 For example: Last month, 17 current or former female ministers—including IMF head and former French finance minister Christine Lagarde—signed a letter stating they would no longer be silent about sexual harassment in politics.
 "Like all women who have entered spheres that up until then were exclusively male," the letter said, "we have had to fight against sexism."

-Having more women in politics overall could be a powerful force in waging that battle.
+Having more women in politics overall could be a powerful force in waging the ongoing battle.

 EUROPE/MIDDLE EAST/AFRICA